Matt-17/Dropblog/README.md

-# PainBlog
+# Dropblog

 A minimalist, no-frills blogging platform that focuses on simplicity and performance.
-PainBlog is designed for those who want to share their thoughts without the complexity of traditional blogging platforms.
+Dropblog is designed for those who want to share their thoughts without the complexity of traditional blogging platforms.

 ## Features